 The free class allows a middle schooler to get comfortable with Scratch through a cool project, all in just an hour!
 There are no prerequisites, and is the best place to start for a middle schooler who is quite new to coding.
 Students get familiar with the Scratch interface, which balances storytelling, animations, games, and personal creativity all through block-based coding logic.
 This free class is an intro to the Accelerated Scratch curriculum which is designed to engage students to learn core coding concepts through fun animations and game projects.

 It’s no understatement that AI has increased immense interest in today’s world from sports all the way to even art.
-This free AI Explorers class gives middle schoolers a hint into what AI is all about, and if they are ready to engage in this 3 Level course!
-With fun videos, active discussion, and thought-provoking class inquiry, this fun class allows students to dabble with the intuition of AI in an age-appropriate, intuitive style.
+This free AI Explorers live online event gives middle schoolers a hint into what AI is all about, and if they are ready to engage in this 3 Level course!
+With fun videos and thought-provoking class inquiry, this fun event allows students to dabble with the intuition of AI in an age-appropriate, intuitive style.

 Python is an essential skill in the real world — and especially for middle schoolers, is an amazing stepping stone for a taste of real-world programming.
 An alternative to block-based coding, this intro camp gives a peak to students about text-based coding syntax, all while learning how to draw/animate in Python.
 This intro camp familiarizes students with the coding platform, and also is hands-on in encouraging students to build a cool animation at the end of the hour!
 This camp is apt for students who are ready for the exciting challenge of Python if they are new to coding, or have already dabbled with Scratch coding.